sahar449/jenkins-terransible/README.md

 - `/tf_module`: Terraform configuration files for infrastructure provisioning.
 - `/playbooks`: Ansible playbooks and roles for configuring the infrastructure.
-- `/Jenkinsfile`: Jenkins pipeline scripts for orchestration.
+- `Jenkinsfile`: Jenkins pipeline scripts for orchestration.

 ## Getting Started